brett--anderson/ZeroMQ-hello-world-docker-cpp/README.md

 ## Using a different version of ZeroMQ or CMake

 In each of the Docker files in the `zmq-hello-world-client-node` and `zmq-hello-world-server-node` directories, search for the text `--branch v4.2.1`.
-This can be changed to any relase tags at https://github.com/zeromq/libzmq
+This can be changed to any relase tags at https://github.com/zeromq/libzmq.
+Similarly the version of CMake used can be changed by examing the lines in each of the Docker file that follow the `# Setup CMake` comment

 ## Running the server and client independently